oilulio/Microcontroller_TCPIP_stack/README.md

 ```
 or may be ignored : `#define LEDON {}`.
 Having a working LED is really useful for debugging a microcontroller though!

 Generally MAC addesses should be specified and be unique.
-Using 'LOCAL_ADMIN' means it need not be globally registered
+Setting the LOCAL_ADMIN bit means it need not be globally registered

 ```c
 #define MAC_0  (LOCAL_ADMIN | 0x50)